MorganResearchLab/scarecrow_paper/README.md

 Below is an example, showing the plot generated from the Parse data at jitter 2.

 <img src="./img/Parse-WTv2-J2_kallisto.png" alt="Parse jitter 2 processing results"/>

+Panel A shows a library saturation plot, with points coloured according to the density of neighbouring points.
+Note that there is a high density of points with a single feature and molecule, these correspond to near empty droplets.
+Panel B shows a knee plot, indicating the inflection point for cells that have at least 100 UMIs, the total number of which is indicated on the plot.
+Panel C shows raindcloud plots to illustrate the distributions of the number of features per cell, the number of molecules per cell, and the percentage of mitochondrial (mt) genes per cell.
+These distributions are calcualted after filtering to retain cells with UMI counts exceeding the inflection point.
+Panel D presents a density scatter plot of UMI count against mt gene content for features, with the 99th percentile of mt gene content indicated with a dashed line.

 Next we compare the mean and median counts per gene between two sets of results.
 In the below code we compare the first list element to the last, which for the Parse data results is comparing jitter 0 to jitter 2.